Inverting the signature of a path: Abstract

 \section{Abstract}

-{The aim of this article is to develop an explicit procedure that enables one to reconstruct any $\cC^{1}$ path (when parametrized at uniform speed) from its signature.
-A key ingredient in the construction is the use of symmetrization that separates the behavior of the path at small and large scales.
-We also give detailed stability properties of our inversion procedure. }
+{The aim of this article is to develop an explicit procedure that enables one to reconstruct any $\cC^{1}$ path (at natural parametrization) from its signature.
+We also explicitly quantify the distance between the reconstructed path and the original path in terms of the number of terms in the signature that are used for the construction and the modulus of continuity of the derivative of the path.
+A key ingredient in the construction is the use of a procedure of symmetrization that separates the behavior of the path at small and large scales. }

 \begin{flushleft} \textbf{Key words:} signature, inversion, symmetrization.